Powerful storm hits Taiwan, millions without power, six dead

 TAIPEI/YILAN, Taiwan A powerful typhoon battered Taiwan on Saturday with strong wind and torrential rain, cutting power to 3.62 million households as the death toll rose to six.

 Four people were missing and 101 were injured, authorities said.
-Hundreds of flights were delayed or canceled and more than 9,900 people were evacuated from their homes.
+Hundreds of flights were delayed or cancelled and more than 9,900 people were evacuated from their homes.

 Television footage trees uprooted and power poles toppled over, a moped being swept into the air by wind and shipping containers piled on top of each other at a port.